0x4D5352/ddt/README.md

 DDT will attempt to ignore files that do not seem to contain text.
 If you encounter unhandled errors, please file a bug report using the Issues tab in github.

+### Config File

+If you wish to configure DDT without passing multiple command line flags, you can provide a configuration file in JSON format with the `--config /path/to/config.json` flag.
+Any value not specified within the config will use the default arguments.

 ## What are Tokens?

 ![A screenshot of OpenAI's Tokenizer page, showing the tokens of the Bee Movie script](./assets/beemovie.png)